Click on a year to see details.

 - Bill Webb becomes the fourth Director of the Science Center.

-- Natalie Parsons becomes the first Science Center Volunteer Coordinator.
+- Natalie Parsons joins the Science Center with a job devoted to managing volunteers as Volunteer Coordinator.

 - The Science Center newsletter gets a new look and name: Tracks & Trails.